 In executing our strategic priorities and business opportunities, the Company is faced with economic, financial and other types of risk.
 These risks are interdependent and require a holistic approach to risk management.
 Very broadly, these risks can be aligned around the following key risk categories:

 - Credit

 - Market

 - Liquidity

+- Interest rate

 - Operational

 - Reputational

-- Business and Strategic
+- Compliance

 These key risks are explained in further details in sections 7 to 11.